 Online filling of the Articles of Incorporation costs $300, plus the fee charged by the service provider.

-Mail or in-person filing have a $360 fee.
+Mail or in-person filing has a $360 fee.

 The Articles of Incorporation Form 1 requires the following information: